Snapwhiz914/snapwhiz914.github.io/_posts/2023-08-15-Discord Soundboard.md

 # Background

 I was exploring discord recently and discovered they had a soundboard feature.
-I joined a call with some friends to test it out, and was after uploading 5 sounds I was met with an all too familiar roadblock: the paywall.
+I joined a call with some friends to test it out, and after uploading 5 sounds I was met with an all too familiar roadblock: the paywall.
 So I decided to take matters into my own hands add my own spin to it.

-# VSB (Virtual Soundboard)
+# VSEB (Virtual Sound Effect Board)

-VSB is a soundboard software that doesn't use the keyboard, an app or other proprietary hardware to trigger sounds.
+VSEB is a sound effect board software that doesn't use the keyboard, an app or other proprietary hardware to trigger sounds.
 Instead, it hosts a minimalistic website with buttons to play the sounds with.
-Since it was made for discord, it can automatically change to Push-To-Talk mode on Discord for better sound quality over calls.
+Since it was made for discord, it can automatically change to Push-To-Talk mode for better sound quality over calls.

 ## Code overview

 ### The process

 This project started out as a single file, as I was only using one sound.
 In this stage I didn't use the website, I just used buttons on my keyboard that I didn't need to use for anything else.
-I discovered and old kindle and realized that it would be perfect to use that instead of my keyboard to play sounds with, so I split the project into multiple files and organized it into what it is now.
+I discovered an old kindle and realized that it would be perfect to use that instead of my keyboard to play sounds with, so I split the project into multiple files and organized it into what it is now.

 ### Files